Khalil Raad

-Khalil Raad (خليل رعد, 1854–1957) was a photographer, known as "Palestine's first Arab photographer."
-His works include over 1230 glass plates, tens of postcards, and as yet unpublished films that document political events and daily life in Palestine, Syria, and Lebanon over the course of fifty years.
+Khalil Raad (خليل رعد, 1854–1957) was a Lebanese photographer who was known as "Palestine's first Arab photographer."
+His works include over 1230 glass plates, tens of postcards, and as yet unpublished films that document political events and daily life in Lebanon, Palestine, and Syria over the course of fifty years.

 Early life

-Raad was born in 1869 in Bhamdoun, Lebanon.
+Raad was born in 1869 in Bhamdoun, in modern-day Lebanon.
 His father, Anis, had fled from the family's village of Sibnay after converting to Protestantism from the Maronite faith.
 During the 1860 sectarian strife afflicting the mountain regions, Raad's father was killed.
 Following his death, Raad's mother took him and his sister, Sarah, to Jerusalem where they resided with relatives.

 Photography and personal life

-Raad first studied photography under Garabed Krikorian (see photos), an Armenian-Palestinian graduate of a photography workshop established by Issay Garabedian, the Armenian Patriarch of Jerusalem.
+Raad first studied photography under Garabed Krikorian, an Armenian-Palestinian graduate of a photography workshop established by Issay Garabedian, the Armenian Patriarch of Jerusalem.
 Raad opened his own studio on Jaffa Road across the street from that of his former teacher in Jerusalem in 1890, engaging in direct competition with him.
 After Garabed's son John assumed control of his father's studio in 1913 and married Raad's niece, Najla, known as the "peace bride," the two studios worked in partnership.

 Raad married Annie Muller in 1919, a Swiss national who served as an assistant to Keller, a photographer who Raad studied with in Switzerland on the eve of World War I. He returned to Palestine with Muller to live in Talibiyya, then a village near Jerusalem in which Raad ran for mayorship and was elected.

 Raad continued his photography work, the subject matter of which included political events, daily life, and major archaeological excavations conducted in Palestine.
+He became "the leading professional Palestinian photographer of his time."

 His photography studio was destroyed during Zionist attacks on the city in 1948, and the family was forced to move, going first to Hebron for a few months and then to Raad's village of birth, Bhamdoun.
 Subsequently, invited to live within the Greek Orthodox Patriarchate by Bishop Ilya Karam, Raad resided there from the end of 1948 until his death in 1957.